chetan6780/Striver-SDE-Sheet/DAY_2/5_repeatingAndMissingNumber.md

 -   When we XOR x and y we get `x^y = a`.
 -   All the bits that are set in `a` will be set in either x or y.
 -   divide the elements of the array in two sets one set of elements with same bit set and other set with same bit not set.
+-   Do the same for the 1 to n.
+-   Now if we do XOR of all the elements in first set, we will get x, and by doing same in other set we will get y.
 -   By doing so, we will get x in one set and y in another set.
--   Now if we do XOR of all the elements in first set, we will get x, and by doing same in other set we will get y.

 ### Code